Skip to content

 6. Implement annual corporate gift limits

-It's wise to place an annual cap on how many gifts can be given to a single client or received by a particular employee each year.
-If that limit has been reached, maybe you should be skipping any festive gift-giving this year.
+It's wise to place an annual cap on the number of gifts that can be given to a single client or received by a particular employee each year.
+If that limit has been reached, maybe you should skip any festive gift-giving this year.

 7. Think about the risk to your reputation